syedalinaqihasni/coderabbit-docs/docs/integrations/knowledge-base.md

 ### Walkthrough

 - Set up a ChromaDB service on your cloud provider of choice.
 There is extensive documentation for generic Docker deploys, as well as cloud native deployments, in the [official Chroma documentation](https://docs.trychroma.com/deployment)
 - Configure your environment variables for your CodeRabbit self-hosted deploy to be able to access Chroma.
+Documentation is available for [GitHub](/self-hosted/github#prepare-an-env-file).
 - Restart your CodeRabbit service so it has access to the new environment variable settings.
 - Create a new PR in your SCM platform.
 - Add a comment to the PR to tell CodeRabbit to remember something.